Glacier National Park, Montana

-Climate Hike Glacier, August 24-28, 2014, is a charitable hiking challenge that explores the wildest national park in the United States, and the ecosystem most threatened by environmental degradation and climate change.
-By fundraising and participating in Climate Hike, you are raising awareness of our generation's greatest threat - and seeing first-hand just what is at stake.
+Climate Hike Glacier is a charitable hiking challenge that explores the wildest national park in the United States, and the ecosystem most threatened by environmental degradation and climate change.
+By fundraising and participating in Climate Hike, you are raising awareness of our generation's greatest challenge - and seeing first-hand just what is at stake.

-From the first moment when we enter Glacier National Park, you will see that Climate Hike is more than a hiking trip — it's an inspiring journey with 30 like-minded people who are united by their passion for the environment, sustainable transportation, renewable energy, and preserving our planet for generations to come.
+From the first moment when we enter Glacier National Park, you will see that Climate Hike is more than a hiking trip — it's an inspiring journey with a small group of like-minded hikers who are united by their passion for the environment, sustainable transportation, renewable energy, and preserving our planet for generations to come.

 On Climate Hike Glacier, you'll spend four days hiking the iconic trails on the 'Crown of the Continent'.
 You'll see majestic 500-year old cedar forests under threat of wildfires and glaciers in fast retreat.
-Over four days of hiking, you'll build up your stamina for an epic 15-mile journey across the park — traversing aretes and high alpine mountain passes and then settling in to our camp for the night.
+Over four days of hiking, you'll cover 40+ miles across the park — traversing aretes and high alpine mountain passes and glacier lakes and waterfalls.
 Professional Glacier Guides will accompany us on each day to teach us about Glacier's unique ecosystem, so you can bring this knowledge home to your community.

-All breakfasts, dinners, packed lunches, snacks, camping, and guiding is included.
+All breakfasts, dinners, packed lunches, snacks, camping, guiding, and shuttles are included.
 Participants must bring their own tent, sleeping bag, and pad or can rent this equipment in advance through Glacier Guides.
-Hikers will carry a daypack with snacks, water, and personal items.
-Our camp staff handles luggage and food.
+Participants will carry just a daypack with snacks, water, and personal items while hiking.
+Our camp staff handles overnight luggage and all meals.